Sarahger/SEPM/README.md

 This is a new repository.
-I have made this repo for the SEPM Practicals
+I have made this repo for the SEPM Practicals.
+Adding one more line as change.